aditya699/HEALTHMATE/README.md

 # Hi, I'm Aditya 👋

-This is project named "HEALTHMATE" it is a Web App which offers the user servies like -:Computation of medical insurance ,diabetes detection ,stroke detetection and happiness index in context to mental health
+This is project named "HEALTHMATE" it is a Web App which offers the user services  like -:Computation of medical insurance ,diabetes detection ,stroke detection  and happiness index in context to mental health

 ## 🚀 About Me